 Nitto Ridge Grappler

-The rugged tread of Ridge Grappler characterizes large-sized triangular blocks arranged in the central portion.
+The rugged tread of Ridge Grappler of the Nitto Family, characterizes large-sized triangular blocks arranged in the central portion.

 These blocks have reinforced foundations and stepped edges, providing rigidity and additional biting ability.